GURMUKHsMALHOTR4/SENTINOVA---Sense-The-News/README.md

 ## ✨ About

 **SENTINOVA** is not just a news app.
-It’s the **trillion-dollar intelligence engine** for the modern world.
+It’s an **AI-powered intelligence platform** redefining how we consume, analyze, and act on information.

 🌍 The world is drowning in headlines.
-🧠 SENTINOVA cuts through the chaos with **AI-powered NLP + Enterprise Backend**.
+🧠 SENTINOVA transforms raw data into **actionable insights**.
-⚡ News finally makes sense.
+⚡ News that doesn’t just inform — it **empowers**.

 ---